psychopy/psychopy/docs/source/about/testimonials.rst

 OK, so we know that `PsychoPy has quite a lot of users <http://www.psychopy.org/usage.php>`_

-We know that quite a few people have written `manuscripts that cited PsychoPy
+We also know that quite a few people have written `manuscripts that cited PsychoPy
 <http://scholar.google.co.uk/scholar?cites=18194791051729814045&as_sdt=2005&sciodt=0,5&hl=en>`_

 But did the users actually *enjoy* using the software or was it a painful experience?